All About Mercury, The Smallest Planet In The Solar System

 Mercury is not easy to see.
 The planet often gets close to the Sun in the sky, so the sunlight outshines it.
 Learn when to see the elusive planet with the Sky Tonight app.
 Tap the magnifier icon in the lower part of the main screen, enter the planet’s name in the search field, and choose the corresponding result.
 Then, go to the Events tab and see the list of all Mercury-related astronomical events.
 A quick tip: the planet is best visible at greatest elongation when its apparent distance from the Sun is the largest.

-On November 10, at 04:24 GMT (12:24 a.m.
-ET), the elusive planet Mercury (mag -1.6) will be visible near Antares (mag 1.1).
-The objects will be only 2° apart.
+On December 23, at 21:39 GMT, Mercury and Antares will be 6°48′ apart in the sky.
 Mercury is about to reach its greatest elongation (the farthest point in the sky from the Sun), so it's a perfect time to see the planet.
-Antares will shine as a striking ruby-red star nearby.
+The pair can be seen with the naked eye about an hour before sunrise.

 December 25: Mercury at greatest western elongation